fisothemes/TwinCAT-ADS-Guide-in-.NET/src/book/setting-up-the-ads-connection/README.md

 # Setting Up the ADS Connection

-To start, let’s establish a connection to the PLC.
-The code below assumes you have an active TwinCAT project ready to connect with.
-For this guide, I recommend creating a new .NET project for simplicity, then pasting the code below into your `Program.cs` file (or whichever file contains your entry point).
+To begin, let’s establish a connection to the PLC.
+The code below assumes you have an active TwinCAT project ready to connect.For simplicity, I recommend creating a new .NET project, then pasting the code below into your `Program.cs` file (or whichever file contains your entry point).

 ```cs
 using TwinCAT.Ads;